 Home Woodland Hills, California, USA

-A former world champ in kickboxing, Kazakhstan-born powder keg Sergey Lipinets is blasting through the opposition in the 140-pound division, proved his mettle at welterweight and is on a mission to become a two-time world champ.
+A former world champ in kickboxing, Kazakhstan-born powder keg Sergey Lipinets became a world champion in the 140-pound division, proved his mettle at welterweight and is on a mission to become a two-time world champ.
 Read Bio

 Sign Up for PBC News